rmuit/PracticalAfas/update-payloads.md

 ```
 The differences in output with (/ on top of) situation 2 above, are:
 - The inner two Action attributes have changed, obviously;
-- AutoNum field is not added to the KnPerson (and a BcCo is present because we
+- AutoNum field is not added to the KnPerson object (and a BcCo is present
-  specified that in the input, obviously);
+  because we specified that in the input, obviously);
 - (MatchPer is not different, but as noted above, that's an inconsistency in the
   situation 1/2 which does not make a practical difference;)
-- No default values are added for SpNm / ViGe / Corr.
+- No default values are added for ViKc in the KnContact object, or for SpNm /
+  ViGe / Corr in the KnPerson object.

 Helper::xmlEncodeNormalizedData(Helper::normalizeDataToSend('KnOrganisation', $input, 'update', true), 0):
 ```xml